camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 ## Generate the element template
 You can use the Cherry Framework to generate the element template.

-Branch the connector inside a Cherry collection, start the application, and via the administration, Cherry generates the element-templates.
+Branch the Connector inside a Cherry collection, start the application, and via the administration, Cherry generates the element-templates.

 ## Output object in the template
-You have to choose how you want to produce the result in the element-template.
+You have to choose how to produce the result in the element-template.

-In both situation, the connector produce an Object in the output.
-But in the modeler, you may display just a field, and the designer will select the process variable where the object is saved.
+In both situations, the Connector produces an Object in the output.
+But in the Modeler, you may display just a field, and the designer will select the process variable where the Object is saved.

-Or in the Modeler, you may want to present one field per properties of your object.
-The ConnectorSDK have a constraint then.
+Or in the Modeler, you may want to present one field per property of your Object.
+The ConnectorSDK has a constraint, then.

-In our example, the object returned is
+In our example, the Object returned is

 ````
 public class PingObjectConnectorOutput  {